HarmoWatch/ngx-redux-core/docs/decorators/redux-reducer.md

 }
 ```

-The array notation and the TypeScript type check currently only works well with actions which return the same type.
+The array notation and the TypeScript type check currently only work well for actions which return the same type.
-So if you have something like this, TypeScript will throw an type error.
+So if you have something like this, TypeScript will throw a type error:

 ```ts
 class SomeReducerClass {